BenoitSerrano/doctolib-vaccine-appointment-checker/README.md

 - Go to Settings > Environments > staging > Environment secrets

 - For every value in `env.example`, add the corresponding secret variable in the `staging` environment

+## Credits

+The concept and the algorithm are directly inspired from the @AntoineAugusti Python script [here](https://github.com/AntoineAugusti/doctolib-vaccins)